lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 username: glassfish3
 home directory: /home/glassfish3
 shell: bash
+additional software:

+svn client to obtain the software (optional if you obtain the materials another way) python with the python-suds plugin for running the test program (optional if skipping the test)

-note: the operating system user glassfish3 is running the Glassfish Server and the applications.
+Note that the operating system user glassfish3 is running the Glassfish Server and the applications.
+The installer has to insert properties files into the Glassfish server, so it is best if Glassfish is installed by the user glassfish3 and not by root.

 Glassfish Server: